+The elementary Center for Gifted Studies programs follow the same probation and dismissal processes listed in the above section for students having performance issues with a few additional details that are listed here.
 Students receiving full-time gifted services in a Center for Gifted Studies have an Educational Plan (EP) that documents their full-time gifted services; therefore, a formal process is needed that is separate from other magnet programs.
-All parents and students must sign an annual performance contract to ensure that each student is committed to the expectations and requirements of the rigorous program.
+All parents and students must sign an annual CGS Expectations Commitment form to ensure that each family is committed to the expectations and requirements of the rigorous program.
+Except in cases of severe disruption, prior to removing a student from a program, an intervention plan (known as a Success Plan in the Centers for Gifted Studies) will be developed by staff in conjunction with parents and students.

 If a student is not making adequate performance progress as it relates to academics, social emotional concerns, behavior or attendance, the Educational Plan (EP) team will formally meet with the parent and student for an EP Conference.
+This is different than an EP meeting

-During these EP Conferences, the EP team will document concerns and develop a success plan that will become part of the students' EP.
-This success plan will include intervention strategies and denote the responsibilities of each stakeholder.
-The EP team will determine when the follow-up EP Conference should occur.
+During these EP Conferences, the EP team will document concerns and develop a detailed success plan that will become part of the students' EP.
+This success plan will include specific intervention strategies and denote the responsibilities of each stakeholder.
+Success plans will be reviewed and monitored by the school administrator who oversees the CGS program.
+During the meeting The EP Conference team will determine when the follow-up EP Conference(s) should occur.

 If the EP team follows the above procedures and a student is successfully performing, then no further action is required.
-If the EP team follows the above procedures and a student is continues to make less than adequate performance progress as it relates to academics, social emotional concerns, behavior or attendance, then the EP team will meet to determine what change in services is in the best interest of the student.
+If the EP team follows the above procedures and a student continues to make less than adequate performance progress as it relates to academics, social emotional concerns, behavior or attendance, then the EP team will meet again to refine the success plan for the student.